Your browser is out of date!

 • When sizing the HVAC Systems, designers shall calculate room by room heating and cooling loads for each space being air conditioned.
 The calculations shall be utilized for equipment purchase.

-• All residential units and community facilities should receive a space cooling, heating and ventilation system, whether a centralized system or window or through-wall AC units.
-If window or through-wall AC units are selected, provide dedicated outlets for AC units. if required or indicated upgrade in-unit electrical capacity.
-Assume one AC unit per living area and bedroom.
-[PACT]
+• All residential units and community facilities should receive a space cooling system, whether a centralized system, or window or through-wall AC units.
+If window or through-wall AC units are selected, RAD Conversion Partners should provide dedicated 120V 20A outlets where not already present and should upgrade in-unit electrical capacity if required or indicated by NEC.
+For projects not utilizing heat pumps for heating and cooling, assume adequate cooling sized for the entire apartment, typically one AC unit per living area and bedroom.
+ACs must have a minimum CEER of 16.

 Strategies